Archive for January 2013

 I pulled up my nascent playlists.
 Funk.
 Mellow.
 Western.
 Hits. ’70s.
 Country Stars.
 Yum.

 I had not had this level of aural control of my environment since I stopped regularly visiting my woodshop … where I have a great CD changer + sound system set up (OK, OK, my garage.
 But it IS my woodshop.).
-Unfortunately, my last woodworking projects were last spring, and life took some different terms since then.
+Unfortunately, my last woodworking projects were last spring, and life took some different turns since then.
 All good … but I now had my music back, and it was wonderful.

 On my way to Iowa, I finished my Poul Anderson series of 7 novels that collected the eon-spanning story that went from the Psychotechnic League to Domininc Landry into the Long Night that followed.
 Great space opera, classic, award-winning science fiction, but I struggled a bit to finish it.
 The series has been compared to the James Bond series (Ian Fleming introduced 007 to the world 2 years later).
 Same dashing hero, same damsel-in-distress conquests.
 Good stories, really, but not great literature.
 I was glad to be done.